Causes and Natural Remedies for Gray Hair

 - Exposure to certain substances

-And what about the relationship between stress and the appearance of gray hairs?
-No doubt when you were a child you remember hearing your parents say that your antics were going to “give them gray hairs” (or maybe you’ve said that to your own children).
+When you were a child, you probably remember hearing your parents say that your antics were going to “give them gray hairs” (or maybe you’ve said that to your own children).
 It’s always been believed that pressure, too many obligations, and of course stress can cause gray hairs.

 Your diet is related to all the processes of the body.
 It’s important that you get sufficient amounts of vitamin B12 to avoid having completely gray hair before you’re 50 years old.